 This simplification is perfect if you find other grow guides too complicated and want something simple, though the knowledge-hungry may want to learn more about what's going on down at the cellular level.

-- Easy to understand and step-by-step; no scientific charts or huge words, not a lot of unnecessary information
+Easy to understand and step-by-step; no scientific charts or huge words, not a lot of unnecessary information

-- Everything you need to know about growing weed indoors via hydroponics or a soilless medium like coco coir
+Everything you need to know about growing weed indoors via hydroponics or a soilless medium like coco coir

 In addition to the hard copy version, if you have a Kindle, Android phone, or iPhone and want to have this grow guide with you at all times, there's a kindle version available too.

 This book is unlike any other marijuana books on the market.
-It's one of the first marijuana grow books I bought and definitely one of the few ones I actually still flip through occasionally.
+It's one of the first marijuana grow books I bought and definitely was a huge help!

 If you're just starting out, or even if you're an experienced grower, there's TONS of useful information and pictures in this slim little book.

-If that's what you're looking for, this contains detailed information on how to diagnose and fix just about any problem you may face while growing marijuana, whether you grow in water or other hydroponic growing medium, in soil, indoors, outdoors, or just about any way you can grow weed!
+If that's what you're looking for, this contains detailed information on how to diagnose and fix most problems you may face while growing marijuana, whether you grow in water or soil, indoors or outdoors!

-This book has everything you need to know, including why you're experiencing your problem, how to prevent it in the future, and all the different ways you can go about fixing it.
+This book explains you're experiencing your problem, how to prevent it in the future, and all the different ways you can go about fixing it.
 (Or check out our free online Diagnose Your Sick Plant tool!)

 So whether you have questions about....